Jean-Régis Ramsamy

-Jean-Régis Ramsamy was born in Saint-André in Reunion Island (France), on April 16, 1966.
-He now is a reporter, historian and a writer.
-He was an anchorman on RFO (lately :fr:Réunion 1re (télévision)).
+Jean-Régis Ramsamy (born April 16 1966) is a Réunionese reporter, historian and writer.
+He was an anchorman on RFO.

 Background

-He is the son of Antonin Ramsamy and of Norma Sévingué.
+Born in Saint-André, Reunion, he is the son of Antonin Ramsamy and of Norma Sévingué.
 His father was the last Reunionese jeweler from a Tamil line called Vishwakarma or Patair.

 This affiliation matters a lot in the author's heart hence the fact that he has dedicated a part of life to reconstitute his family tree.
-He was name Nadarassin after his great-grandfather Ramsamy Nadarassin – an Indian jeweler who came in the Island around 1890.
+He was named Nadarassin after his great-grandfather Ramsamy Nadarassin – an Indian jeweler who came in the Island around 1890.
 Thanks to rough and tough research, he finally found out some relatives – the Pavadé Patairs from his father – in Pondichéry.
 This result has motivated lots of Reunionese from Indian origin to start off research of their own family tree.

 Education

-In 1988, he took the path of university in L'University of La Réunion in order to apply for a Tamil Language License which will be unachieved.
-In 2000, he went back to University to follow a Literature course.
+In 1988, he attended the University of La Réunion in order to apply for a Tamil Language License, which he did not obtain.
+In 2000, returned to university to follow a literature course.

-Then, he did a license of Education Science, a DESS (SIFA), DEA (Contemporary History) before ending with a Doctorat of Contemporary History under Pr.
+Then, he did a license of Education Science, a DESS (SIFA), DEA (Contemporary History) before ending with a Doctorae of Contemporary History under Pr.
 Sudel Fuma's supervision.
 It was on November 26, 2012, when he presented his thesis.

 Career

 He first started in Labuse Radio (owning by the ex-mayor Cassam Moussa), then he was a freelance journalist in Journal de L'île.
 But, this environment gathering numerous professionals didn't open up journalism doors as easily as it could have been.
 In 1988, he worked for the journal :fr:Témoignage.
 It took him four years before getting his first press card that made him acknowledged by the journalism world.
 As he said, he had to cover some local and regional events before being accepted by the profession.
-In 1989, he covered – for Korail Radio – Pope Jean-Paul II and PM Michel Rocard's venues in the Island.
-Throughout this very year, he also covered the repatriation to South Africa of the mercenary Bob Denard at Moroni (Comores) Airport.
+In 1989, he covered – for Korail Radio – Pope Jean-Paul II and PM Michel Rocard's venues in the island.
+Throughout this year, he also covered the repatriation to South Africa of the mercenary Bob Denard at Moroni Airport.

 In 1991, as his colleagues he was surprised by Chaudron social events.
 He was covering these events for Korail Radio while the newspaper Le Mauricien called on his service as well.
 Following these reports, he finally start to work for RFO (Radio France Outre-Mer) which today is Réunion Première (Groupe France Télévision).